 The asset allocation and market value of assets shown below reflect the values of the Public Employees Retirement Fund (PERF) in its entirety as of June 30, 2014.
-The assets for CITY OF COSTA MESA SAFETY POLICE PLAN are part of the Public Employees Retirement Fund (PERF) and are invested accordingly.
+The assets for the Risk Pool are part of the Public Employees Retirement Fund (PERF) and are invested accordingly.